cybertronayush/ResumeME-CloudSEK/README.md

 **Change .envexample to .env** npm install
-Put all the report credentials npm run dev
+Put all the required credentials npm run dev